kailash-manasarovar/statement/docs/timeline/2024/september.md

 - A woman stands up in the middle of them and faces me.
 - I think it was Rocio Vidal.

-### Sandra Diaz and me at the Royalty
+### Sandra Diaz at the Royalty

-- We go for dinner one Sunday evening at the Royalty restaurant.
+- Sandra Diaz and I go for dinner one Sunday evening at the Royalty restaurant in Cauterets.
-- We drink wine.
+- We drink some wine.
 - Sandra is talking about men again and giggling as if she's embarrassed and naive.
 - It seems like an act.
 - I can't remember the exact words of our conversation, but I said something that implied I knew a lot more about what was going on that she thought I did.